What is Omnichannel Personalization?

 Did you know that over 75% of consumers are more likely to buy from a retailer that recognizes them by name, recommends options based on past purchases, or knows their purchase history?
 Moreover, customer segmentation is not personalization, shoppers are increasingly seeking brands and marketplaces who deliver actual omnichannel personalization.
 This becomes even more imperative in categories like fashion, where individual preferences can navigate shopper journeys in completely different directions.

 Omnichannel Personalization: The How And The Why For Retail

 She gave birth to a beautiful baby boy.
 It had been three weeks since and she was well on her way to losing those extra pounds.
-Spring was also just setting in and she was excited to finally browse through cotton knee length non-maternity dresses.
-Before her pregnancy, short knee length dresses always used to be her thing- regardless of which season presented itself in New York.
-Not just dresses that were knee length, but ones with sleeves that covered her elbows.
-Not only did she not find even a single cotton knee length dress, but only maternity dresses were recommended to her when she logged on to her favorite, most frequented online fashion label — TheUrbanFashion*.
+Spring was also just setting in and she was excited to finally browse through cotton knee-length non-maternity dresses.
+Before her pregnancy, short knee-length dresses always used to be her thing- regardless of which season presented itself in New York.
+Not just dresses that were knee-length, but ones with sleeves that covered her elbows.
+Not only did she not find even a single cotton knee-length dress, but only maternity dresses were recommended to her when she logged on to her favourite, most frequented online fashion label — TheUrbanFashion*.
 She left the site instantly and TheUrbanFashion had lost a loyal customer.